blauwfruit/juice/Readme.md

 This will place these files:

 1. `blauwfruit-juice-upgrade-{$PRESTASHOP_NEW_VERSION}-hook-before` any in this file will run just before the upgrading process starts.
-2. `blauwfruit-juice-upgrade-{$PRESTASHOP_NEW_VERSION}-hook-after` any in this file will run right after the application is succesfully upgraded.
+2. `blauwfruit-juice-upgrade-{$PRESTASHOP_NEW_VERSION}-hook-after` any in this file will run right after the application is successfully upgraded.

-Hopefully you upgrade succesfully!
+Hopefully you upgrade successfully!

 ## Brief summary of what happens